ChinmayDharwad/Web_Design_002771031/README.md

 Developed a website for a coffee cafe named **"Wake You Up"**.
 This project includes 2 parts as follows:

 **Part 1:**<br />
-* Website includes 3 pages and below are some of the HTML controls used are:
+* Website includes 3 pages and below are some of the HTML controls used are:<br />
 Favicon, Table, Form, Images, Hyperlink, Button, Shortcuts, Span,...
 * Implemented the popup for successful submition using JavaScript

 **Part 2:**<br />
-* Website includes 4 pages and apart from common HTML controls, exclusive HTML5 controls used are:
+* Website includes 4 pages and apart from common HTML controls, exclusive HTML5 controls used are:<br />
 Audio, Video, Header, Footer, Time, Source,...
 * Implemented the popup for successful submition using JavaScript